chahatkesh/chahatkesh.me/README.md

 - Mobile browsers (iOS Safari, Chrome Mobile)
 - Progressive enhancement approach

+## Contributing

+This is a personal portfolio project and is **not open for direct code contributions**.
+However, the repository is public for educational purposes and transparency.

+Feel free to:

+- ✅ View and learn from the code
+- ✅ Fork for your own personal use (respecting the MIT License)
+- ✅ Use as reference for your own projects
+- ✅ **Open issues** for bugs, questions, or suggestions

+Please note:

+- ❌ Pull requests will not be accepted
+- ✅ Issues are welcome - I'll review and fix them myself
+- ❌ Feature requests may be closed if not aligned with my vision

+If you find a bug or have a suggestion, feel free to open an issue and I'll address it!

 ## License

 MIT License - See LICENSE file for details

+**Note:** While this project is licensed under MIT (allowing you to fork and modify for personal use), this repository itself does not accept external contributions.

 ## Author